-Equine therapy, or horse therapy, is a therapeutic modality that utilizes a horse’s unique traits and sensitivities to help people dealing with a variety of challenges in both emotional and physiological aspects of life.
-The horse’s position on the therapy team changes depending on the client’s treatment plan, goals and objectives.
+Equine therapy utilizes a horse’s unique traits and sensitivities to help people dealing with a variety of challenges in both emotional and physiological aspects of life.
+The horse’s position on the therapy team changes depending on the client’s treatment plan, goals and objectives, and can help people heal from trauma, mood disorders, and relationship issues.

 What Is Equine Therapy?